 We must never underestimate the power of truth.
-The world is full of confusion because the “god of this world” is the “father of lies” (2 Corinthians 4:4; John 8:44).
-But Jesus is the light of the world.
+The world is full of confusion because “the god of this world” is “the father of lies” (2 Corinthians 4:4; John 8:44).
+But Jesus is the light of the world (Matthew 5:14).
 He banishes the darkness of falsehood wherever he is heard.
-He is truth and all he says liberates from the bondage of error.
-“You will know the truth, and the truth will make you free” (John 8:32).
+He is truth, and all he says liberates from the bondage of error.
+“You will know the truth, and the truth will set you free” (John 8:32).
 Truth frees.

-Have you Sunday School Workers ever thought of yourselves as a squadron of God’s commandos, weekly storming Satan’s bastion to liberate his hostages?
-Listen to 2 Timothy 2:24–26: “The Lord’s servant must not be quarrelsome, but kind to everyone, an apt teacher, forbearing, correcting his opponents with gentleness.
-God may perhaps grant that they will repent and come to know the truth, and they may escape from the snare of the devil, after being captured by him to do his will.”
-When you love your students and teach them truth, you are God’s gentle storm troopers!
+Have you Sunday school workers ever thought of yourselves as a squadron of God’s commandos, weekly storming Satan’s bastion to liberate his hostages?
+Listen to 2 Timothy 2:24–26: “The Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.
+God may perhaps grant them repentance leading to a knowledge of the truth, and they may come to their senses and escape from the snare of the devil, after being captured by him to do his will” When you love your students and teach them truth, you are God’s gentle storm troopers!
 It is truth taught in love that batters down the walls of Satan’s prison.
 He cannot hold out against the truth.

-O, never, never underestimate the power of truth.
+Oh, never, never underestimate the power of truth.
 We handle glorious things every Sunday.
 We are in a great battle for liberation.
 Do not be deceived that you hear no bombshells.
 Do not be discouraged that your medals are few.
-The Last Day will reveal that the greatest centers of power and of lasting liberation were not in Washington or London or Bonn or Geneva, but in classrooms where truth was taught and young people were “freed from the snare of the devil.”
+The last day will reveal that the greatest centers of power and of lasting liberation were not in Washington or London or Bonn or Geneva, but in classrooms where truth was taught and young people were freed “from the snare of the devil.”
 This is no exaggeration.
 It is absolutely true.